Harold Hopkins (physicist): Rod-lens endoscopes

-There are, however, physical limits to the image quality of a fibroscope.
-In modern terminology, a bundle of say 50,000 fibres gives effectively only a 50,000 pixel image – in addition to which, the continued flexing in use, breaks fibres and so progressively loses pixels.
+There are physical limits to the image quality of a fibroscope.
+In modern terminology, a bundle of say 50,000 fibres gives effectively only a 50,000 pixel image – in addition to which, the continued flexing in use, breaks fibres and progressively loses pixels.
 Eventually so many are lost that the whole bundle must be replaced (at considerable expense).
 Hopkins realised that any further optical improvement would require a different approach.
 Previous rigid endoscopes suffered from very low light transmittance and extremely poor image quality.
-The surgical requirement of passing surgical tools as well as the illumination system actually within the endoscope's tube – which itself is limited in dimensions by the human body – left very little room for the imaging optics.
-The tiny lenses of a conventional system required supporting rings that would obscure the bulk of the lens' area.
-They were also incredibly hard to manufacture and assemble – and optically nearly useless.
-The elegant solution that Hopkins devised (in the 1960s) was to use glass rods to fill the air-spaces between the 'little lenses', which could then be dispensed with altogether.
+The surgical requirement of passing surgical tools as well as the illumination system inside the endoscope tube – which itself is restricted by the dimensions of the human body – left very little room for the imaging optics.
+The tiny lenses of a conventional system required supporting rings that obscured the bulk of the lens area.
+They were incredibly difficult to manufacture and assemble – and optically minimally useful.
+The elegant solution that Hopkins devised in the 1960s was to use glass rods to fill the air-spaces between the 'little lenses', which could then be dispensed with altogether.
 These rods fitted exactly the endoscope's tube – making them self-aligning and requiring of no other support.
-They were much easier to handle and utilised the maximum possible diameter available.
+They were much easier to handle and utilised the maximum possible diameter.
 As with the fibroscopes, a bundle of glass-fibers would relay the illumination from a powerful external source.
-With the appropriate curvature and coatings to the rod ends and optimal choices of glass-types, all calculated and specified by Hopkins, the image quality was transformed – light levels were increased by as much as eightyfold with no heat; resolution of fine detail was finally achieved; colours were now true; and diameters as small as a few millimetres were possible.
+With the appropriate curvature and coatings to the rod ends and optimal choices of glass-types, all calculated and specified by Hopkins, the image quality was transformed – light levels were increased by as much as eightyfold with no heat; resolution of fine detail was finally achieved; colours became true; and diameters as small as a few millimetres were possible.
 With a high quality 'telescope' of such small diameter, the tools and illumination system could be comfortably housed within an outer tube.

 Hopkins patented his lens system in 1959.
 Seeing promise in this system, Karl Storz GmbH bought the patent and in 1967 began to produce endoscopic instruments with a tremendously brilliant image and superb illumination.
 Thus began a long and productive partnership between Hopkins and Storz.
-Whilst there are regions of the body that will forever require flexible endoscopes (principally the gastrointestinal tract), the rigid rod-lens endoscopes have such exceptional performance that they are to this day the instrument of choice and in reality have been the enabling factor in modern key-hole surgery.
+Whilst there are regions of the body that will always require flexible endoscopes (principally the gastrointestinal tract), the rigid rod-lens endoscopes have such exceptional performance that they remain the instrument of choice and have become the enabling factor in modern key-hole surgery.